GepocUS/GepocToolbox/README.md

 ## Installation

 Clone or download the contents of the repository to a directory of your choice, which we will call `$root$` in this explanation.
+Then move Matlab's current folder to `$root$` and execute `gepoc('install')` in the command window.

-Then, add the following folders to Matlab's path.
+Alternatively, you can manually add the following folders to Matlab's path.

 > * $root$
 > * $root$/classes
 > * $root$/solvers

+To uninstall simply execute `gepoc('uninstall')` in the command window.
+You can also manually remove the above folders from Matlab's path.

 ## Usage and documentation